bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/1 Solid solubility/tie-lines.md

 #### What are
 ## Tie-lines
 ### Desc
-These are used to determine the relative amounts of two states in a [[phase diagram basics|phase diagram]] at a given point, it's easyest to explain through an example.
+These are used to determine the relative amounts of two states in a [[phase diagram basics|phase diagram]] at a given point, it's easiest to explain through an example.

 ### Example
 ![[Pasted image 20211112165534.png]]